 The book includes a collection of beautiful illustrations from Dinotopia as well as various open air paintings, all done by the author (except a few works by other masters that can be found in the first chapter).
 Definitely, a must-have position on your shelf if you want your work to look more realistic and believable.

 - everything you need to know about color and light

 - accompanied by stunning illustrations on each page

 - not as useful if you are not aiming for realism in your work

 These books are not for a complete beginner, though the title may suggest that.
-They contain step-by-step instructions on how to create detailed drawings which will require you to actively participate (draw along) in order to remember and be able to use the techniques presented in the books.
-It may sound difficult but it’s well worth the trouble if you are going to get comparable results to the drawings found in the books.
+They contain step-by-step instructions on how to create detailed drawings, which will require you to actively participate (draw along) in order to remember and be able to use the techniques presented in the books.
+It may sound difficult but it’s well worth the trouble, if you aim to get comparable results to the drawings found in the books.
 Just take a look at these beautiful concepts!
-If you keep practicing with this series, you will learn how to construct complex objects (such as vehicles, machines and airplanes) and environments in perspective and later bring them all to life by adding realistic three-dimensional shading and color.
+If you keep practicing with this series, you will learn how to construct complex objects (such as vehicles, machines and airplanes) and environments in perspective, and later bring them all to life by adding realistic three-dimensional shading and color.
 I recommend this series to concept artists and especially to those who are interested in drawing their ideas without having to rely on reference.